Narrative

 Connections Across Scripture

-God calls His people to take refuge while He brings judgment on the earth, echoing the protection of Israel in Goshen during divine judgment.
+God calls His people to enter their chambers and be protected, echoing how He shielded Israel in Goshen during judgment.